 Welcome!
-Abolition Acre honors and celebrates the abolitionist movement and the many activists in Boston, Massachusetts who fueled the historic struggle to end slavery in the United States and whose work had international impact.
+Abolition Acre honors and celebrates the abolitionist movement in Boston, Massachusetts with a focus on the pivotal and largely unrecognized leadership role of African Americans in the struggle to end chattel slavery in the United States.

-Abolition Acre refers to a compact area of downtown Boston where leading abolitionists lived and worked during the early decades of the 19th century.
+Abolition Acre refers to a compact area of downtown Boston around City Hall Plaza where leading abolitionists lived and worked during the early decades of the 19th century.

-- Increase public awareness of the rich history of Black Boston, and especially the vibrant and resilient Black community located on the north slope of Beacon Hill that was home to many activists campaigning for abolition and for racial equality;
+- Increase public awareness of the rich history of Black Boston, and especially the vibrant and resilient free Black community located on the north slope of Beacon Hill, which was home to many activists and the hub of campaigns for abolition, civil rights, and racial equality;

-- Create a permanent and highly visible tribute to some of our city’s unsung heroes;
+- Pay long overdue tribute to some of our city’s unsung racial justice heroes;

-- Help boost tourism and our local and state economies.
-It would also serve to highlight and generate interest in overlapping networks of freedom trails and other sites that tell the story of abolitionism and slavery elsewhere in Massachusetts.
+- Generate interest in overlapping networks of freedom trails and other sites that tell the story of abolitionism and slavery elsewhere in Massachusetts.